 Can the Tayron tow a trailer?

 Of particular interest for Irish buyers will be the plug-in hybrid (PHEV) models, badged ‘eHybrid’.
-Offered in 204- or 272hp guises, they’re both front-wheel drive and employ the same core 1.5-litre TSI petrol engine and electric motor, while the 19.7kWh battery (that’s the net energy capacity) enables an electric-only range of over 100 kilometres.
+Offered in 204- or 272hp guises, they’re both front-wheel drive and employ a 1.5-litre TSI petrol engine and electric motor, while the 19.7kWh battery (that’s the net energy capacity) enables an electric-only range of over 100 kilometres.
 The finalised official figure will be confirmed at a later date.
 Usefully, that battery can be charged up from an external source at up to 11kW on AC power or 50kW on a DC rapid charger.

 How big is the Tayron’s interior?